My Child Has a Lisp, Should I Be Concerned?

 Great sites to read over:

-I found a couple of sites that give good advice for parents.
-Hopefully they will help.
+Here are a couple of sites that give good advice for parents in regards to lisps.
+All the best!

 Can I help Correct My Child’s Lisp? – Baby Center.com